-The Qualified Individual (“QI”)A key concept within the FSMA rules by FDA is the “Qualified Individual”, referred to by some as the “QI.”
-The idea is that anyone with a key responsibility that may impact food safety of products, should be specifically qualified for that role through a combination of job experience, knowledge, and training.
-In essence it comes down to employee competence, similar to any GFSI audit or ISO-based audit.
-It makes sense if you consider it; anyone who is involved in approving or verifying suppliers, assessing hazards, or maintaining documentation, should be qualified to do so.
+A key concept within the FSMA rule is the “Qualified Individual,”.
+The idea is that anyone with a critical responsibility that may impact food safety of products should be specially qualified for that role through a combination of job experience, knowledge, and training.
+In essence, it comes down to employee competence, similar to any GFSI audit or ISO-based audit.
+It makes sense if you consider it; anyone who approves or verifies suppliers, assesses hazards, or maintains documentation, should be qualified to do so.

-For companies who not only import, but also process, there is an important consideration regarding the FSVP rule.
-Companies who have programs in place to comply with the Preventive Controls rule, are considered in compliance with the FSVP rule, if they fully comply with the PC rule supply chain requirements.
-The requirements are basically equivalent, although not the same word for word.
-The only exception is that import documentation requirements still must be complied with, including obtaining a DUNS number and other relevant requirements.
+For companies who not only import but also process, there is an important consideration regarding the FSVP rule.
+In short, companies who have programs in place to comply with the Preventive Controls rule are considered in compliance with the FSVP rule if they fully comply with the PC rule supply chain requirements.
+The requirements are ultimately equivalent, although not the same word for word.
+That being said, import documentation requirements still must be complied with.

 - First, make sure you understand the requirements of the regulation.
 If this involves training, be sure to get it.